boini12/GreenCommunity/README.md

 In the LoginActivity only two EditText components are displayed.
 One for the E-Mail and one for the password.
 If the creditentials match with the Firebase Authentification Databse the user will be logged-in, a Toast message will be shown to display the success and the user gets redirected to the HomeActivity.

-If the users credidentials don't match the user will **not** be logged in and a Toast message will display this error.
+If the users credidentials don't match the user will **not** be logged in and an ErrorText will be displayed at the top.
 The user will not be redirected.
 Therefore, they can try to login again, using the same activity.

+If the fields are not filled out, then an error message will be shown on the corresponding EditText object.

 ### SignUpActivity